Why Getting Out of Your Comfort Zone Feels So Hard

 - Your environment feels predictable

-- Your actions require little uncertainty
+- Your actions involve very little uncertainty

-- Your emotional load stays low
+- Your emotional stress stays relatively low

-Because familiarity feels safe.
+Because what feels familiar also feels safe.

 Your Brain Is Not Built for Growth — It’s Built for Survival